CNCO: 2020–2021: Déjà Vu and Pimentel's departure

 The group stated in November 2020 that they had decided to push back their third album until further notice.
 Instead, they would release a cover album, composed of Latin pop classics.
 They released "trailers" on their YouTube channel, revealing the songs covered would be from 1988 until an unknown date.
 The group released "Tan Enamorados", a song by Ricardo Montaner in the same month.
 Its music video was inspired by a New Kids on the Block's own, with the band acknowledging the homage.
 CNCO announced the album, Déjà Vu, with its release date on social media.
 They released their version of Puerto Rican artist Big Boy's song "Mis Ojos Lloran Por Ti" the following week, with its video being inspired by NSYNC's "Tearin' Up My Heart".
 The group performed the former song at the Macy's Thanksgiving Day Parade on November 26.
 In December, they released their cover of "Hero" by Enrique Iglesias, along with a music video inspired by the Backstreet Boys' music video for "Show Me the Meaning of Being Lonely".

 On January 31, 2021, CNCO released their rendition of Franco De Vita's 1986 ballad "Solo Importas Tú".
 On February 5, the group released their new album, Déjà Vu, to digital download and streaming, along with the tracks' audios on their YouTube channel.
 The release was accompanied by the fifth single, "Dejaría Todo", a cover of Puerto Rican singer, Chayanne.
 On May 9, 2021, Joel Pimentel announced his exit from the group, citing desires to "grow and explore new artistic venues".
 The band announced they would continue as a quartet.
-Two months later, on June 22, the band released "Toa La Noche", their first song as a foursome.
+Their last concert as a fivesome was a virtual concert called "Déjà Vu Global Streaming", which occurred on May 14.
+A month later, on June 22, the band released "Toa La Noche", their first song as a foursome.
+They performed the song at 2021 Premios Juventud that same day.
 They collaborated with Alex Rose for the song "Pa' Que Guaye", released on September 16.

-2022-present: XOXO, 4 Ever and breakup
+2022–2023: XOXO, 4 Ever, and disbandment

-On January 13, 2022, the band released "Party, Humo & Alcohol", their second song as a foursome, which has garnered seven million views on YouTube.
-On February 3, 2022, it was announced that the group would make their acting debut on Disney+’s upcoming original fiction miniseries titled 4 Ever.
+On January 13, 2022, the band released "Party, Humo & Alcohol", their second song as a foursome, which has garnered more than ten million views on YouTube.
+On February 3, it was announced that the group would make their acting debut on an upcoming musical miniseries on Disney+ titled 4 Ever, which was originally set to release in the fall of the same year, but eventually came out on October 11, 2023.

-On April 8, 2022 the band released the single "La Equivocada".
+On April 8, the band released the single "La Equivocada".
 On May 13, they appeared on "Teteo" with Maffio and Kiko el Crazy and featured on "Suelta, Sola y Tranquila (Remix)" with Fabro and Mya, which came out on June 17.
 CNCO released "No Apagues la Luz" and "La Equivocada (Versión Tumbao)" with Adriel Favela on June 23.

-In July, while accepting the award for "Best Fandom" at the Premios Juventud ceremony, Zabdiel de Jesús announced that the group would be disbanding in a year and a half.
-On August 24, 2022, they release the single "Miami" featured Beele.
-Their last album XOXO was released on August 26, the sixth anniversary of their debut.
-The album includes the previously released single “Plutón” with Mexican singer Kenia OS.
-The boyband will embark one final tour before disbanding.